-Option 1 seems to be more appropriate, as it would seem to make sense to save time by using currently existing standards and adapt them as required, rather than begin again from the start - if the current standards are useful and suitable.
-The existing standards are popular, well-used and have had a great deal of thought and research put into them - the FloraBank Guidelines for example being reviewed by 80 peer reviewers.
+Option 1 seems to be more appropriate, as it makes sense to save time by using currently existing standards and adapting them as required, rather than beginning again from the start - if the current standards are useful and suitable.
+Fortunately, the existing standards are popular, well-used and have had a great deal of thought and research put into them - the FloraBank Guidelines for example being reviewed by 80 peer reviewers.

-As the question of how to develop a national Code of Practice for Native Seed Management needs to be decided by the native seed sector, please consider the questions below.
+As the question of how to develop a national Code of Practice for Native Seed Management needs to be decided by the native seed sector, please consider the question below.